Big Mama dune during sunrise

 2) Explore the Majestic Sand dunes of Sossusvlei

-The second big reason we were drawn to Namibia?
+The second biggest reason we were drawn to Namibia?
 Deadvlei and Sossusvlei.

 I still remember stumbling across a desktop wallpaper of Deadvlei and thinking, “Is this even Earth?
 It looks like another planet!”.
 Turns out it’s in Namibia, and it instantly shot to the top of our bucket list.

-Sossusvlei turned out to be one of our absolute favorite experiences in Namibia!
-From exploring the ancient clay pan dotted with eerie petrified trees that are hundreds of years old, to climbing the iconic orange sand dunes, and stargazing under a Milky Way that looks straight out of a sci-fi movie—the overall experience here is otherwordly.
+Sossusvlei turned out to be one of our absolute favourite experiences in Namibia!
+From exploring the ancient clay pan dotted with eerie petrified trees that are hundreds of years old, to climbing the iconic orange sand dunes, and stargazing under a Milky Way, the overall experience here is completely otherworldly.

 Dune 45 at sunset